Lived and Living Experience Workforces Discipline Frameworks information session

 Access to Supervision project

 The Access to Supervision project aims to increase access to discipline-specific supervision, as part of the Royal Commission's recommendation to expand the capacity of Victoria’s lived and living experience workforces.
-Since 2021, the project has matched consumer and family/carer lived experience workers from mental health services with external discipline-specific supervisors.

-Consumer and Family/Carer Perspective Supervision training – underway
+Consumer and Family/Carer Perspective Supervision training

-Training for consumer perspective supervisors is delivered by Inside Out and Associates.
-For more information or to express your interest in upcoming courses, visit the Inside Out .
+Inside Out and Associates delivers training for consumer perspective supervisors.
+For more information or to express your interest in upcoming courses, see the Inside Out .

 Developed by the Centre for Mental Health Learning, this e-learning module provides an introduction to consumer and family/carer perspective supervision for non-LLEW managers, coordinators, and team leaders who manage and support the lived experience workforces.
 The course may also be helpful to those who are new to the workforce or who work alongside LLEWs.

-LLEW discipline frameworks and position descriptions – in planning
+LLEW discipline frameworks

 Communities of practice for consumer and carer consultants in mental health services